-For Arbio AB (a cooperative venture between The Swedish Forestry Association, The Swedish Graphic Industries’ Federation, The Federation of Swedish Forestry and Agricultural Employers and The Swedish Federation of Wood and Furniture Industry) personal integrity is something we regard as being important.
-That is why we always strive to achieve a high level of data protection.
-In this policy statement we describe how we gather and employ personal data.
-We also describe your rights and how you can assert them.
+For Arbio AB – a collaboration between the Swedish Forest Industries’ Federation (Skogsindustrierna), the Swedish Federation of Green Employers (Gröna arbetsgivare), Swedish Graphic Industries’ Federation (Grafiska Företagen) and the Swedish Federation of Wood and Furniture Industry (TMF) – personal integrity is something that we consider to be of great importance.
+We therefore always strive for a high level of data protection.
+In this policy, we explain how we collect and use personal information.
+We also describe your rights and how you can enforce them.

 Swedish Wood represents the Swedish sawmill industry and forms part of the Swedish Forest Industries Federation’s professional organisation.
-Arbio AB, which is responsible for formulating policy, is a cooperative venture between The Swedish Forestry Association, The Swedish Graphic Industries’ Federation, The Federation of Swedish Forestry and Agricultural Employers and The Swedish Federation of Wood and Furniture Industry.
+Arbio AB, which is responsible for formulating policy, is a cooperative venture between The Swedish Forestry Association, The Swedish Graphic Industries’ Federation, the Swedish Federation of Green Employers and The Swedish Federation of Wood and Furniture Industry.

 You are always welcome to get in touch with us if you have any questions about how we process your personal data.
 Contact details can be found at the end of this statement.

 What is personal data and what does processing personal data involve?

 Everything that can be directly or indirectly traced to a natural person who is alive is covered by the concept of personal data.
 It not only concerns names and social security numbers but also, for example, photos and e-mail addresses.

 Processing personal data is everything that happens with the personal data in IT systems, regardless of whether it involves mobile devices or computers.
 This includes collection, registration, structuring, storage, processing and transfer.
 In some cases, it might occur outside IT systems that can also be seen as data processing.
 This applies when it comes to registers.